ics-software-engineering/play-example-mysql/README.md

   2. It is just totally lame to put credentials into publicly available files hosted online.

 Fortunately, there is an easy solution: reference environment variables that point to the actual credentials.
-To prepare for this, the next step is to define two environment variables with the MySQL username and password you wish to use for local Play development.
+To support this approach, define two environment variables with the MySQL username and password you wish to use for local Play development.
 On Unix, you might edit ~/.profile to include:

     export PLAY_MYSQL_USER=root